jlperla/web-academic/content/post/ubc-course-advice/index.md

 - However, a word of warning: the 100 and 200 level classes demand significantly more effort than economics courses.
 It is a challenging but valuable investment of time, as there is no substitute for building familiarity with the material.
 They grade fairly and generously, so there is no need to worry about your GPA.
 - Do not get caught up in programming languages.
 You need to learn at least two to three (outside of stata and R, which are outstanding at what they do but won't help you develop the needed skills).

+### What About Datascience?
+There are a lot of recent programs, classes, etc. at UBC and beyond for datascience.
+They are often great and useful courses.
+Datascience is sometimes criticized as simply relabeled CS or Stats, but I don't think that either is fair.
+Datascience is its own thing and style of applied statistics and computer science that combines practical skills with less emphasis on the foundational theory.

+For many applied people with no interest in taking advanced mathematics, computer science, or statistics courses the datascience classes and minor are perfect.
+But they do not lead to prereqs towards computer science (and non-applied statistics/math classes).
+I feel that students who think they may want to go to graduate school in economics/finance/etc. should instead take CS/math/stats courses directly and skip the datascience classes.

 ### Goals for All
 Take some mathematics and computing courses as soon as possible in your degree.
 In particular, almost all economics majors who think they may be interested in grad school should take: